akamai-consulting/harper-akamai-redirect-template/README.md

     "create": true, # Set to false if you already have an EdgeWorker "name": "harper-redirect-worker", # Name of EdgeWorker
     "resourceTierId": "200", # Dynamic Compute Tier ID "harperRedirectBaseUrl": "https://harper-redirects.akamaized.net" # Base URL for Harper Redirects.
-Used in akamai_property to front end requests to Harper from EW
+Defined in akamai_property.EdgeHostname and used to front end requests to Harper from the EW.
   },
   "akamai_property": {
     "createProperty": true, # Set to false if you already have a property "createHostname": true, # Set to false if you already have a hostname "name": "harper-redirects", # Name of Property
     "productId": "prd_Fresca", # Product ID: prod_Fresca = ION Standard; prd_SPM = ION Premier
-    "edgeHostname": "hdb-redirects-customername.akamaized.net", # Edge Hostname
+    "edgeHostname": "hdb-redirects-customername.akamaized.net", # Edge Hostname.
+Only akamaized.net hostnames are supported by this workflow.
     "originHostname": "harper-redirects.clustername.harperfabric.com", # Harper Hostname
     "sendHostHeader": "harper-redirects.clustername.harperfabric.com" # Host Header to send to Harper },